Orange-OpenSource/conllueditor/README.md

 * `--UPOS <file>` comma separated list of files containing valid UPOS (see https://github.com/UniversalDependencies/tools/tree/master/data/cpos.ud)
 * `--XPOS <file>` comma separated list of files containing valid XPOS
 * `--deprels <file>` comma separated list of files, containing valid dependency relation names (see https://github.com/UniversalDependencies/tools/tree/master/data/deprel.ud)
-* `--debug <hex>` hex number du activate debug information of the server (printed to stderr)
+* `--debug <hex>` hex number to activate debug information of the server (printed to stderr)
-* `--saveAfter <number>` if given, the servers saves/commits the changed file only after /number/ edits.
+* `--saveAfter <number>` if given, the server saves/commits the changed file only after _number_ edits.
 To force saving the current state, click on the `save` button.
 Default value: 0.
-This option can help to speed up the server when editing very large files, since writing the file after each edit takes a while, espacially if the file is on a network drive.
+This option can help to speed up the server when editing very large files, since writing the file after each edit takes a while, especially if the file is on a network drive.
 * `--noedit` deactivates editing, useful to browse an existing treebank
 * `--reinit` (implies `--noedit`) reloads the file at each navigation (in order to browse a file which is being modified by someone else)

 # Editing

-If the server has been (re)started reload the page.
+If the server has been (re)started reload the page in your navigator.

 Load the first sentence by clicking on `read sentence`: clicking on a word and then clicking on the head-word creates a dependency relation.
-An edit window opens to give the relation a name.
+An edit window opens to enter the relation a name.
 Existing relations can be renamed by clicking on their name.
 Clicking twice on a word deletes its eventual dependency relation and makes it root.
 To edit form, lemma etc. CTRL-click or doubleclick on the word.
 For more help use the `Help` button.

-The sentence is shown as a tree or a flat graph, morphological features can be shown or hidden with the `show features` button. multiword tokens (having `n-m` ids) are marked by a grey line spanning the multiword expression.
+The sentence is shown as a tree or as a flat graph, morphological features can be shown or hidden with the `show features` button. multiword tokens (having `n-m` ids) are marked by a grey line spanning the multiword expression.

 ![Edit screen (tree graph)](doc/tree.png)